Skip to content

 from mcpstat import generate_stats_prompt

-content = await generate_stats_prompt(stat, server_name="my-server")
+content = await generate_stats_prompt(

 Utility Functions